 - any other relevant information.

-Las Vegas residents may be able to complete part of their annual verification online.6
+If you are a Las Vegas resident, you may be able to complete part of your annual verification online.6

 For more information, contact the Sex Offender Registration Unit at (775) 687-1600 on Monday through Friday from 8 am to 5 pm PST or visit the Nevada Attorney General website.